OpenACC/openacc-best-practices-guide/02-Porting.markdown

 short-lived and execute a minimal amount of work each.
 These parallel architectures achieve high throughput by trading single-threaded performance in favor of several orders in magnitude more parallelism.
-This means that when accelerating an application with OpenACC, which was primarily designed for use with these parallel accelerators, it may be necessary to refactor the code to favor tightly-nested loops with a significant amount of data reuse.
+This means that when accelerating an application with OpenACC, which was designed in light of increased hardware parallelism, it may be necessary to refactor the code to favor tightly-nested loops with a significant amount of data reuse.
 In many cases these same code changes also benefit more traditional CPU architectures as well by improving cache use and vectorization.